HashirHussain/docker-and-kubernetes-notes/README.md

 | Consumes less resources   | Consumes large amout of resources        |

 ## What is Docker Hub
 [Docker Hub](https://hub.docker.com/) is the online registry tool for Docker.
-You can find, publish and share Docker Images on Docker Hub.
+You can use, publish and share Docker Images via Docker Hub.